 Day 8: Transfer to London Heathrow Airport / Depart

-An early morning transfer is included to London's Heathrow Airport, about a 90-minute drive for those returning home or onto other travels.
+An early morning transfer is included to London's Heathrow Airport, about a two-hour drive for those returning home or onto other travels.
 If you choose to remain in the region for further exploration on your own, you can leave any time before check-out from Upper Slaughter—consider a visit to the UNESCO World Heritage Site of Blenheim Palace, Sudeley Castle, the Roman city of Bath, and Shakespeare's childhood home of Stratford-upon-Avon—all are nearby.

 Please Note: While all activities listed on our itinerary will be included, some may take place on days or times that are different from what is shown, depending on local schedules.